The NANOGrav 12.5-Year Data Set: Monitoring Interstellar Scattering Delays: Results

 \subsection{Scaling Over Multiple Frequency Bands}

 Since we were unable to resolve scintles at 820 MHz, power-law indices for PSRs B1937$+$21 and J2010--1323 as shown in Table \ref{Scale_Table} were found exclusively by splitting the 1500 MHz passband into 200 MHz subbands, measuring the scattering in each, and fitting via a power law (as in \cite{Levin_Scat}).
 Indices for PSRs B1855$+$09 and J2302$+$4442 were found using both this method and extended fits that included the 820 MHz passband.
 The measured indices for all four of these pulsars were shallower than the $-4.4$ expected for a Kolmogorov medium, with only PSR B1937$+$21 yielding an index steeper than $-3$ while the other three pulsars clustered around $-2.5$.
 We were also able to obtain first-order estimates of the scaling index for 15 pulsars using the method described in Section \ref{scale_beh}.
 These results, along with the results described above, are shown in Table \ref{Scale_Table}.
 As in \cite{Levin_Scat}, all of our measured scaling indices are shallower than the value of $-4.4$ that is expected for a Kolmogorov medium under the simplest assumptions, with only two of these indices being steeper than $-3$.
 There was also considerable range in the indices measured, with values spanning from $-0.7$ to $-3.5$.
-We quote upper limits for those pulsars for which only lower limits on the 820-MHz delay could be measured.
-We calculated scaling index standard deviations and found they were more variable for higher DM, more scattered pulsars, likely due to scintles being unresolved (see Figure \ref{chi_cor} for evidence of how scattering delay variability increases with DM). \cite{Levin_Scat} found noticeably different scaling indices from multiple measurements of various pulsars, indicting that a pulsar's scaling index may vary with time as it moves through the ISM.
+We quote upper limits on indices where the majority of 820-MHz scattering delays are lower limits. \cite{Levin_Scat} found noticeably different scaling indices from multiple measurements of various pulsars, indicting that a pulsar's scaling index may vary with time as it moves through the ISM.
 As mentioned earlier, examining time variability was not possible using the multiband method, since we rarely, if ever, had detectable measurements for two frequencies within about a week of each other.
 A large part of this was because RFI contamination was much more prominent at the 1500 MHz band than in the 820 MHz band, so it was generally easier to get consistent measurements only at lower frequencies.
 This RFI contamination also made it difficult to get many epochs that were useable for the subband analysis.
 Overall, since our multiband method can tell whether a scaling index is shallower or steeper than $-4.4$, even if it is not as precise due to the frequency scaling, and both methods found shallower indices, we can conclude that these two methods agree with each other.